momantu/mobile_manipulator_behaviors/README.md

 # mobile_manipulator_behaviors
-This repo contains all mobile_manipulator-specific states and behaviors.
+This repo contains our mobile_manipulator demo states and behaviors.